| Student Life |

 - Student/teacher ratio 8:1; Typical class size: 12 students

-- Each college adviser has approximately 35-40 advisees.
-College advisers are assigned during the winter term of the fifth form (junior) year.
+- Each college counselor has approximately 30-35 advisees.
+College counselors are assigned during the winter term of the fourth form (sophomore) year.

-- The Hill has 67 teaching faculty members; 70% hold or are working toward advanced degrees.
+- The Hill has 61 teaching faculty members; 69% hold or are working toward advanced degrees (teachers currently hold five Ph.D.s and 31 master's degrees).
 Nearly all reside in dormitories serving as dorm parents, or in homes on campus.

 - The Hill has a thriving community service program.

-- School traditions include a dress code; twice-weekly nondenominational chapel services; and seated family-style meals with faculty in the dining hall.
+- School traditions include a dress code; twice-weekly nondenominational chapel services; and seated family-style meals with faculty in the Dining Room.